Bath City Bus will be partially resuming services starting Tuesday, July 7. Please CLICK HERE to learn more.

 Our bus service and drivers cannot assist passengers with the movement of goods, groceries, or other luggage on and off the bus.
 If you go shopping, please make sure that you purchase only what you can carry in one trip, by yourself.

 The CityBus is open to everyone and is fully accessible!
-All of our vehicles are equipped with wheelchair lifts.
+All of our vehicles are equipped with wheelchair lifts (600lb maximum, for rider and mobility device).
 Our flex service is available to all riders, with or without an ambulatory condition.
 If you require special assistance, please let our staff know as soon as possible—either when scheduling an appointment or when boarding the bus.

 Personal Care Attendants: An eligible Personal Care Attendant (PCA) can ride at no charge.